raspberrypilearning/make-crumble-sparkle-creature/en/step_9.md

-## Colour sequence 3 - random Sparkles
+## Colour sequence 3 - random Sparkles intervals

-First, you are going to make your creature's eyes change at random intervals and then we will look at getting the eyes to also change to random colours!
+You are going to make your creature's eyes change at random intervals by using random numbers in the wait blocks.

 --- task ---